shubham-gangpuri/Android-Interview-Questions/README.md

 1. When to use and not to use inline functions?
 2. Delegation in Koltin
 3. Sealed classes with examples
-4. Do null check without using ?. or !! or elvish Operator
+4. Do null check without using operators - ?. or !! or elvish
-5. Any vs Nothing vs Unit
+5. 'Any' vs 'Nothing' vs 'Unit'
 6. Infix and Extension (Examples)
 7. val vs const
 8. Data class :